 One person's trash is another person's treasure and who doesn't love hunting for bargains?
 Running a car boot sale is a popular PTA event and a great fundraising activity.
 Be mindful of requirements though.

-- Set up early, and check that everyone knows what they are doing and where they should be.
+- On the day: Set up early, and check that everyone knows what they are doing and where they should be.
 Hand out walkie-talkies, hi-vis jackets and copies of your floorplan to stewards.
 Welcome sellers as they arrive and distribute a brief reminder of any rules - such as 'no smoking', 'no dogs', 'no knives', etc. Hand out guidance notes to buyers on arrival, advising them to inspect what they are purchasing, and if buying expensive goods, to take contact details of the seller.

-- You might come across a few problems prior to or during the event - take a note of these for next time to ensure mistakes aren't repeated.
+- After the event: You might come across a few problems prior to or during the event - take a note of these for next time to ensure mistakes aren't repeated.
 Have a post-event debrief with your team to discuss what worked well and what didn't.
 Be sure to thank your sellers for taking part, and ask for feedback.
 Cultivate relationships with sponsors by sending thank you letters detailing how much the event raised and how this has contributed to your fundraising goal.

 Tips and advice for running a car boot sale